 - Bobcat – With the exception of Lions, all cubs must earn the Bobcat badge prior to completion of the badge for their age group.

 - Arrow of Light Award – After the Webelos badge

 Other Cub awards and recognition

-For the boys: Cub Scout Outdoor Activity Award, Religious Emblems, Cub Scout World Conservation Award, Leave No Trace Awareness Award, Emergency Preparedness Award, and medals for competing in Cub Scout derbies, field days, and other competitive events can win medals to wear on their uniform.
+For the cubs: Cub Scout Outdoor Activity Award, Religious Emblems, Cub Scout World Conservation Award, Leave No Trace Awareness Award, Emergency Preparedness Award, STEM and Nova Awards, and medals for competing in Cub Scout derbies, field days, and other competitive events can win medals to wear on their uniform.